Frequently Asked Questions

 Is your company licensed and insured?

 Yes, pursuant to Texas Occupations code 1702, investigations companies must be insured and licensed by the Texas Department of Public Safety, Regulatory Services Division.
-Each of our investigators holds a current private investigators license.
-Our DPS license number is A04151001.
+Closing Speed Consulting LLC is licensed by the Texas Department of Public Safety (License# A04151001).

 Can fault in a car crash always be determined?